"Survival Guide for 'Switching' from Windows to Mac"

 - Take a screenshot as usual with

-Cmd + Shift + 4(or 3 / 5) - Click the thumbnail preview that appears in the bottom right
+Cmd + Shift + 4(or 3 / 5) - Click on the thumbnail preview that appears in the bottom right corner

 - Press

-Cmd + Cin markup view to copy to clipboard - Click Done
+Cmd + Cin the markup screen to copy to clipboard - Click Done

-This saves it as a file and copies it to clipboard at the same time.
+This saves the file and copies to clipboard simultaneously.

 Method 2: Automate with Shottr (recommended)

-For seriously streamlining screenshot work, Shottr is optimal.
-It's free, lightweight, and works faster than native macOS tools.
+For seriously streamlining screenshot workflows, Shottr is optimal.
+It's free, lightweight, and operates faster than native macOS tools.

-- Simultaneous save + copy: Press one key to complete file saving and clipboard copying at once
+- Save + Copy simultaneously: Press a key to complete both file saving and clipboard copying in one go

-- Custom filenames: Set filename templates to maintain the same naming convention as macOS standard
+- Custom file names: Set a filename template to maintain the same naming convention as macOS standard

-- Fast operation: As a compiled native app, it responds faster than Shortcut App or standard system tools
+- Fast operation: As a compiled native app, it responds faster than the Shortcuts app or system standard tools

 - Download and install from Shottr official site